 The Home Office, that part of the UK government that deals with all immigration matters, has toughened up the rules and extended the waiting periods in an effort to crack down on sham marriages.

 Don't worry though, if you are legally free to marry, at least 16 years old (with parental permission if under 18 in England and Wales) and in a genuine relationship, you can get married in England, Scotland or Wales.
 You just may have to wait a little longer and, if one or both of you are non-UK citizens you'll have to pay attention to some special rules and regulations.

-As of February 2018, the rules that apply to EU citizens living in the UK and UK citizens living in the EU are in a state of flux.
+As of February 2019, the rules that apply to EU citizens living in the UK and UK citizens living in the EU are in a state of flux.
 EU citizens have been obliged to apply for "settled" status.
 It is complicated and it is not always granted.
 Once Brexit happens, now scheduled for the end October 2019 (but who knows), marriage rules may change as well.
 Your best bet is to check with the Home Office websites, linked below

 The Immigration Rules That Now Effect Marriages

 All marriages and civil partnerships that involve a UK national are now subject to longer waiting periods before the wedding or civil partnership can take place.
 In addition, other requirements could add up to a waiting and residency period of between 36 and 77 days.